leosena/challenge/README.md

 Not the best Flutter code you will find, but you can see many cool features here in use.
 Enjoy

 Make sure you put your API key of google maps if you use.
+Search for "PUT YOUR API HERE"
+- challenge/android/app/src/main/AndroidManifest.xml
+- challenge/ios/Runner/AppDelegate.swift

 ## Getting Started